Want to learn more?Schedule a Meeting

 While not as much fun as the high points, looking at what you failed to accomplish can be just as important, if not more so.
 What were some things you hoped to accomplish that you haven’t done yet?
 Is there still time in this year to get those checked off?
 What were things that didn’t go well for you and your team?
 What significant issues arose that you didn’t anticipate?

 Identifying problems might not be as easy as identifying wins.
 For instance, if something went wrong, sometimes it’s hard to know the true cause, but doing a post-mortem on misses can help you identify better processes for the future.
-As part of that investigation, be sure to talk to your team as well to get their perspectives.
+As part of that investigation, be sure to talk to your team to get their perspectives.
 It can be easy to misunderstand specific circumstances if you don’t have the whole story.

 Digging Deeper: KPIs